BakkerGames/DAGS/SYNTAX.md

 @true(value)

 >Returns true if "value" is truthy.
+Returns false if the value is falsey or isn't boolean.

 <br>